Shubham0315/AWK-Command/README.md

 ![image](https://github.com/user-attachments/assets/aaaaf49b-010a-44db-b30c-d2e771386a21)

-2. To read logs in given range of time frame
+*2. To read logs in given range of time frame*
 - Command :- less /var/logs/messages | awk '$3>="1:00:00" && $3>="1:00:00"'    #3 is column no where the time is
 - If we have to take logs from 1.00.00 to 1.00.01, use above command specifying the file name.

-3. List the files modified in specific month
+*3. List the files modified in specific month*
 - Command :- ls -lrt | awk '$6==Oct'

-4. To replace a word
+*4. To replace a word*
 - Command :- awk '{gsub("Kore","Shubham); print $0}' data.txt
 - "gsub" means "Global Substitute" to replace some word by new word and then we can print the whole file using $0 or customize the columns as required

 ![image](https://github.com/user-attachments/assets/28ddc41b-240a-4c8b-a645-9df77fce86de)

-5. Find length of line/field
+*5. Find length of line/field*
 - Lets print no of characters in specific column (name).
 Here "length" function is used.
 - Command :- awk '{print length($2)}' data.txt